Jdaslepre/RSDK-Projects-Public/README.md

-# Mods, pushed straight from the manufacturing line!

 This repo is a collection of mods for the RSDK decompilations created by Jd and Nd.

 ![First example of a mod on the repo!](RepoAssets/MarkerMonitor.png)